-Most men understand that a vasectomy is a form of contraception though it is important to know that a vasectomy is intended to be a permanent from of contraception.
+Most men understand that a vasectomy is a form of contraception though it is important to know that a vasectomy is intended to be a permanent form of contraception.
 You and your partner should be comfortable with and desire permanent sterilization.
-If you are a young, single, male without children I strongly recommend you pursue other forms of contraception.
+If you are a young, single male without children, I strongly recommend you pursue other forms of contraception.

-Vasectomy has proved to be a low risk and reliable form of permanent contraception for over 70 years.
-This is a simple procedure that most men choose to have performed in the office with local anesthesia, though vasectomies can be done in the operating room with sedation or general anesthesia.
-During the procedure a small incision or puncture is made in the scrotal skin and a segment of the vas deferens is removed and the ends are sealed closed.
+Vasectomy has been a low-risk and reliable form of permanent contraception for over 70 years.
+This is a simple procedure that most men choose to have performed in the office with local anesthesia.
+However, vasectomies can be done in the operating room with sedation or general anesthesia.
+During the procedure, a small incision or puncture is made in the scrotal skin, a segment of the vas deferens is removed, and the ends are sealed closed.
 This prevents sperm delivery to the semen.
 Therefore, preventing pregnancy.

-Recanalization is when the cut and sealed ends of the vas deferens reconnect or “hook back up” and sperm are present in the ejaculate.
-The risk for recanalization is very low, around 0.5% and recanalization typically happens immediately after the vasectomy is done.
+Recanalization is when the cut and sealed ends of the vas deferens reconnect or “hook back up,” and sperm are present in the ejaculate.
+The risk for recanalization is very low, around 0.5%, and recanalization typically happens immediately after the process is done.
 Once you have attained a semen analysis, with no sperm, after the vasectomy, your chances of being able to conceive fall to less than 1 in 2,000.
 This makes a vasectomy the most reliable form of contraception available.

-If you don’t feel like you or your partner are ready for a vasectomy, there are several alternative forms of birth control that are not permanent.
+If you don’t feel like you or your partner are ready for a vasectomy, several alternative forms of birth control are not permanent.
 The alternative form of birth control for men is condoms.
-Women can utilize birth control pills, patches, rings, diaphragms, IUD’s or injections as reversible forms of contraception.
-Women can also utilize or a permanent surgical procedure called a tubal ligation or Essure ***for sterilization
+Women can utilize birth control pills, patches, rings, diaphragms, IUDs, or injections as reversible forms of contraception.
+Women can also utilize a permanent surgical procedure called a tubal ligation or Essure ***for sterilization

-If you are having your vasectomy in the office, local anesthesia will be used to anesthetize the skin and vas deferens.
-After the skin and vas are numb, the vasectomy can be preformed.
-The typical vasectomy will take between 20 and 30 minutes and during that time you may notice some intermittent movement and occasional “tugging”.
+If you have your vasectomy in the office, local anesthesia will be used to anesthetize the skin and vas deferens.
+After the skin and vas are numb, the vasectomy can be performed.
+The typical vasectomy will take between 20 and 30 minutes, and during that time, you may notice some erratic movement and occasional “tugging.”

-After the vasectomy, lounging around for the following 48 hours is recommended.
-Intermittently icing the scrotum (frozen peas are a favorite method for this) for the day of the vasectomy and the following day, will reduce your swelling and discomfort.
+After the process, lounging around for the following 48 hours is recommended.
+Intermittently icing the scrotum (frozen peas are a favorite method for this) for the day of the vasectomy; the following day will reduce your swelling and discomfort.
 You may notice bruising at the incision site or higher up on the scrotum.
-Typically we recommend keeping the incision dry until the second day after the vasectomy.
-For the week following the vasectomy, we recommend you avoid any heavy lifting, strenuous activity, or sexual activity.
-Most men will report scrotal soreness during that first week, which steadily improves during that time.
+We recommend keeping the incision dry until the second day after the vasectomy.
+We recommend avoiding any heavy lifting, strenuous activity, or sexual activity for the week following the procedure.
+Most men will report scrotal soreness during that first week, which steadily improves.
 Compression shorts or a jock strap will minimize that discomfort.
-After a week you may resume sexual activity, but remember it is critical that you continue to use contraception until you have a negative semen analysis (no sperm).
+After a week, you may resume sexual activity, but remember you must continue to use contraception until you have a negative semen analysis (no sperm).